Somers Limited

 Somers Limited is an investment holding company based in Hamilton, Bermuda.
-Its shares are traded on the Bermuda Stock Exchange.

 Somers Limited is a financial services investment platform, and the company targets investments primarily in the banking, wealth management and asset financing sectors.
 Somers Limited has contracted with an external investment manager to manage its investments.

 Somers' investments are predominantly in Australia, Bermuda, and the UK.

 Portfolio Summary

 Somers Limited (Somers) has a relatively concentrated portfolio with investments which are primarily focused on the financial services sector.
 Geographically, the three key jurisdictions of Australia, Bermuda and the United Kingdom.
-The Somers' portfolio consists of the following: Resimac Group Limited, W1M, ICM Mobility Group, MoneyMe, Toranotec Limited.
+The Somers' portfolio consists of the following: Resimac Group Limited, W1M, ICM Mobility Group, AK Jensen Group.

 Other Investments: Somers Limited has a number of other smaller investments which are a mixture of both unlisted and listed holdings.

 History

 Somers Limited was founded in 2012 as Bermuda National Limited when Bermuda Commercial Bank, founded in 1969, created a new holding company.

 In 2013, Somers made acquisitions including: